-- \$18 \$25 \$30 \$32 \$35 Softball Unqualified but competent Level 1 Level 2 - 4 Level 5 - 6 Tennis NA NA NA NA Basketball Bench Duty (only where approved by IGSA Sport) Unqualified but competent Y3, Y4 or 1C 1B or new Y5 1A or above Ea ath all \$20 Unqualified but \$30 \$35 \$45 Football Assistant Ref competent Level 4 Level 3 Level 2/1 Hockey Unqualified but competent Community or Junior Level 1 or NSW C Level 2 or NSW B and above Netball Unqualified but competent Nat C or District / Assoc.
-Badge Nat B Nat A Touch Unqualified but competent Level 1 -2 Level 3 - 4 Level 5 -6 Water polo Bench Duty (only where approved by IGSA Sport) Unqualified but competent Level 1 / NSW C or Junior Badge Level 2 / NSW B Level Level 3 / NSW A or Senior Badge
+\$18 \$25 \$30 \$32 \$35 Basketball Bench Duty (only where approved by IGSA) Unqualified but competent Y3, Y4 or 1C 1B or new Y5 1A or above Football \$20 Assistant Ref Unqualified but competent \$30 Level 4 \$35 Level 3 \$45 Level 2 Hockey Unqualified but competent Community or Junior Level 1 or NSW C Level 2 or NSW B and above Netball Unqualified but competent Nat C or District / Assoc.
+Badge Nat B Nat A Touch Unqualified but competent Level 1 - 2 Level 3 - 4 Level 5 - 6 Water polo Bench Duty (only where approved by IGSA) Unqualified but competent Level 1 / NSW C or Junior Badge Level 2 / NSW B Level Level 3 / NSW A or Senior Badge

-IGSA Sport will determine payment per game based on the umpire / referee's level of qualifications.
+IGSA Sport will determine payment per match based on the referee's level of qualifications.
 The number of completed terms of umpiring the same IGSA Sport will also be taken into consideration in determining the pay rate.